-Here’s a solution to your Sunday Lunch cravings!
-These Spiced Lamb Chops are flavored with rosemary and garlic and are served with figs roasted in honey and a balsamic reduction to tease your taste buds and satisfy them!
+These Spiced Lamb Chops are the solution to your Sunday lunch cravings!
+Flavored with rosemary and garlic and served with figs roasted in honey and a balsamic reduction, this dish is going to tease your taste buds and satisfy them!

 Let's talk about these lamb chops for a minute, shall we?
 While my favorite choice of meat is beef or seafood (don't know if I can call that meat), lamb comes a close third.
 Keema Pav, Mutton Yakhni and the famous Lal Maas will never taste as good if substituted by another meat.
 I love the gamey flavor of lamb and if well cooked, the meat can disintegrate into the gravy to leave you with bones full of marrow to suck on.These lamb chops are spiced with green chillies, garlic and rosemary.
 Our favorite part was sucking on those bones to get to every little shred of meat we could find and then scraping off the burnt bits from the pan.